gohugoio/hugo/docs/content/templates/variables.md

 **.Site.Permalinks** A string to override the default permalink format.
 Defined in the site configuration.<br>
 **.Site.BuildDrafts** A boolean (Default: false) to indicate whether to build drafts.
 Defined in the site configuration.<br>
 **.Site.Data**  Custom data, see [Data Files](/extras/datafiles/).<br>
+**.Site.Multilingual** Whether the site supports internationalization of the content.
+With this mode enabled, all your posts' URLs will be prefixed with the language (ex: `/en/2016/01/01/my-post`)<br>
+**.Site.RenderLanguage** When using `Multilingual` mode, will render the site in this language.
+You can then run `hugo` again with a second `config` file, with the other languages.<br>
+**.Site.LanguagePrefix** When `Multilingual` is enabled, this will hold `/{{ .Site.RenderLanguage}}`, otherwise will be an empty string.
+Using this to prefix taxonomies or other hard-coded links ensures your keep your theme compatible with Multilingual configurations.
+**.Site.LinkLanguages** A list of languages.
+Used in your templates to iterate through and create links to different languages.<br>
+**.Site.DefaultContentLang** When `Multilingual` is `true`, this would be the default language for files without language-extensions (like `post.md` vs the spanish translation `post.es.md`).
+It defaults to `en`.
+You shouldn't need to worry about this if all your content has a language extension like `post.es.md`.<br>

 ## Hugo Variables